PappXD/McDoggo/README.md

 # McDoggo Open Source

-im lazy so anyways i open source it
+im lazy so anyways i open source it enjoy :)

-## Contributing
-Pull requests are always welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+btw the token doesn't work just a reminder :")